munificent/craftinginterpreters/book/parsing-expressions.md

 ^code unary

 Again, we look at the <span name="current">current<span> token to see how to parse.
-If it's a `!` or `-`, we must have an unary expression.
-In that case, we grab the token, and then recursively call `unary()` again to the parse the operand, wrap it in an unary expression syntax tree and we're done.
+If it's a `!` or `-`, we must have a unary expression.
+In that case, we grab the token, and then recursively call `unary()` again to the parse the operand.
+Wrap that all up in a unary expression syntax tree and we're done.

 <aside name="current">

-The fact that the parser looks ahead at upcoming tokens to decide which parsing choices to make puts recursive descent in category called **predictive parsers**.
+The fact that the parser looks ahead at upcoming tokens to decide how to parse lumps recursive descent into the category of **predictive parsers**.

 </aside>